Stabilizing Rate of Stochastic Control Systems

-\textit{Why do these methods not apply directly in our setting?} Although $\Phi$ is Riccati-type in form, our problem is a Bellman-type \emph{nonlinear eigenvalue problem} $\Phi(P)=\gamma P$, and the regularization in~\eqref{tau-fix} is essential.
-Accordingly, $\widehat\Phi_\tau(P)=P$ is not a standard ARE; there is no associated Hamiltonian matrix for symplectic solvers; and trace normalization breaks the Loewner-order monotonicity used in many Riccati iterations.
-Hence we instead rely on the contraction framework in Theorem~\ref{thm:RNVI-global}, which provides a direct and rigorous basis for RNVI.
+\textit{Why do these methods not apply directly in our setting?} Despite its Riccati-type form, our problem is a Bellman-type \emph{nonlinear eigenvalue problem} $\Phi(P)=\gamma P$, and the regularization in~\eqref{tau-fix} is essential.
+As a result, $\widehat\Phi_\tau(P)=P$ is not a standard ARE: there is no associated Hamiltonian matrix, and trace normalization destroys the Loewner-order monotonicity exploited by classical Riccati iterations.
+We therefore rely on the contraction framework in Theorem~\ref{thm:RNVI-global}, which provides a direct analytical foundation for RNVI.